Eyes2Jesus

 for the husband is the head of the wife just as Christ is the head of the church, his body, and is himself its Savior. -Ephesians 5:23 NRSVue

 Is this saying that a woman's husband is her spiritual head?
 No. Look closer.
-It is saying that THE husband (which is the same word as 'man' in the Greek) is the head of THE wife (which is the same word as 'woman' in the Greek.)
+It is saying that THE husband (or THE man) is the head of THE wife (or THE woman).
 We see this is referring to a specific man and a specific woman, just as it did in 1 Corinthians 11:3.
 Like in 1 Corinthians 11:3, here it is also referring to the original man - Adam, and the original woman - Eve.
-This is why after this verse it switches to wives and husbands in the plural.
+This is why after this verse it switches to "wives" and "husbands" in the plural.

-Recall that "head" is source, and not authority.
+Recall that "head" is 'source,' and not 'authority.'
 Thus we see that Ephesians 5:23 is being synonymous with 1 Corinthians 11:3.
 Adam was the source of Eve, just as Christ - the last Adam (1 Corinthians 15:45) is the source of the church.
 Recall that "husband" in the above is the same Greek word for man, and "wife" in the above is the same Greek word for woman, so the above can equally say "man" and "woman."
+Thus we see the same source order as was given in 1 Corinthians 11:3 - Adam is the source of Eve, as Jesus, the Last Adam, is the Source of the Church, which the Bible symbolizes as the bride (2 Corinthians 11:2).

 being subject to one another out of reverence for Christ. -Ephesians 5:21 NRSVue